WhatsApp Expert

 Community: helping people

 I think that I help people to cope emotionally.
-At first, they're overwhelmed, just like I was.
+At first, they were overwhelmed, just like I was.
 Through my own experience, I used to look at my life.
 And when I talk to other people who are survivors, the biggest piece they walk away with is what is your life supposed to look like and what matters most.
 And one of the things was it wasn't about money or anything like that.
 It was about our relationships with people and creating our experience.
 I try to be with people and whatever spiritual beliefs they have.
 I think people need to look at some of the pieces that may be missing.
 And I think oftentimes people think that they are healthy, but they are not.

 Stigma about cancer

-I haven't really experienced much stigma personally.
-What I do think that people don't know until they're in it.
+I haven't experienced much stigma personally.
+What I do think is that people don't know until they're in it.
 Unless you're faced with it, it's hard.
 And people who have a terminal or a scary diagnosis.
 It's life-changing, but if you're not in it, it's hard.
 And I found that some of the people around me, there are a few that really could be empathetic and understanding.

 Related Articles

-If you haven't found what you were looking for, we're here to help.
-Contact ZenOnco.io at [email protected] or call +91 99 3070 9000 for anything you might need.
+We're here to help you.
+Contact ZenOnco.io at [email protected] or call +91 99 3070 9000 for any assistance